 Finally, the replacement of the drive belt that became too elastic or the repair or replacement of the motor should be entrusted to a technician.

-At the purchase of a turntable at Audiophile Experts, our technicians will take care of the installation of components as the complex adjustments.
+At the purchase of a record player at Audiophile Experts, our technicians will take care of the installation of components as the complex adjustments.
 When you install your new device at home, all you will have to do is to make sure that the unit is levelled.

 At least once a year, or when replacing the cartridge, apply the first series of adjustments we mentioned above.
 Your record player will sound better and you will prevent the wear of your vinyls.